Sign language: Language endangerment and extinction

 As with any spoken language, sign languages are also vulnerable to becoming endangered.
-For example, a sign language used by a small community may be endangered and even abandoned as users shift to a sign language used by a larger community, as has happened with Hawai'i Sign Language, which is almost extinct except for a few elderly signers.
+For example, a sign language used by a small community may be endangered and even abandoned as users shift to a sign language used by a larger community, as has happened with Hawaiʻi Sign Language, which is almost extinct except for a few elderly signers.
 Even nationally recognised sign languages can be endangered; for example, New Zealand Sign Language is losing users.
 Methods are being developed to assess the language vitality of sign languages.